PROBATE

 What is my next step?

-If you’re ready to discuss an estate plan or your relative has passed away, call my office at (614) 610-4545.
+If you’re ready to discuss an estate plan or your relative has passed away, call our office at (614) 610-4545.
 When we schedule the first appointment, my office will tell you what you need to bring to our first meeting to get started.

 With offices in Columbus and Delaware, Ohio, we extend our services throughout the state to better assist you.
 Request a free introductory meeting now by submitting the form on the right.